jina-ai/jina/docs/fundamentals/executor/index.md

 - Using Executor inside a Flow multiple `DocumentArray` can be processed at the same time in a concurrent manner, and deployed easily in the cloud as part of a neural search application.

-- They can be easily containerized and shared with your colleagues with `jina hub push/pull`
+- Executors can be easily containerized and shared with your colleagues using `jina hub push/pull`

 ```{toctree}
 :hidden: